learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Summary

-Mastering regular expressions is not only important for using `grep` effectively, but also comes in handy for text processing with other CLI tools like `sed` and `awk` and programming languages like `Python` and `Ruby`.
+Mastering regular expressions is not only important for using `grep` effectively, but also comes in handy for text processing with other CLI tools like `sed` and `awk` and programming languages like `Python`, `Ruby` and `JavaScript`.
 These days, some of the GUI applications also support regular expressions.
 One main thing to remember is that syntax and features will vary.
 This book itself discusses four variations — BRE, ERE, PCRE and `ripgrep` regex.
 However, core concepts are likely to be same and having a handy reference sheet would go a long way in reducing misuse.

 ## Exercises